 4K projectors are much more expensive compared to their 1080p counterparts.
 But what they also have an edge over those 1080p ones is the sharper resolution and the brightness.
 But you need to sit really close to the display of these 4K projectors.

 The 1080p ones too have their own advantages.
 They capture hues much better and are much cheaper to buy.
 But you wouldn’t want to cheap out and get stuck with a 1080 one either if you have the budget.
-1080p would also burn fewer data.
+1080p would also burn less data.

 All in all, both types have their own advantages and areas where they lack in.
 So it is up to you, the readers to decide what you want.